-The ability to interact with your own documents is one of the most powerful features of Tess AI, letting the AI understand and use info specific to your context.
-The AI Copilot for Chat, the platform’s AI chat, gives you the option to add files to your knowledge base, turning them into rich sources for more accurate and personalized answers.
+The ability to interact with your own documents is one of Tess AI's most powerful features, letting the AI understand and use info that's specific to your context.
+The platform's AI chat lets you add files to your knowledge base, turning them into rich sources for more accurate and personalized answers.

-This article goes over how you can add, set up, and get the most out of documents in AI Copilot, walking you through the different supported file types and processing modes that make sure you get the best performance in every situation.
+This article explains how you can add, set up, and make the most of documents inside Chat, exploring the different supported file types and processing modes that guarantee the best performance for every situation.

-Find the "Add to Knowledge Base" button, shown as a paperclip icon, next to the chat typing area.
+Find the "Add Photos and Files" button, shown by a + icon, next to the chat's text box.

-When you click this button, a window will pop up that lets you choose the type of document you want to add.
+When you click on this button, a window will pop up letting you choose the type of document you want to add.

-Tess AI supports a wide range of file formats, including:
+Tess AI supports a huge range of file formats, including for example:

 CSV (Comma Separated Values)